Skip to main content

 JWT (Users)

 Users authenticate via POST /api/v1/users/login with username and password.
 The server returns a signed JWT containing the user's public ID and role.
 Admin users bypass policy evaluation and have unrestricted access.
-Regular users are authorized through their project membership policies.
+Regular users are authorized through the policies attached to their account.

-Project keys are prefixed with pk_ and scoped to a single project.
-When an project key is used, authorization applies intersection semantics: both the owning user's membership policies and the key's own attached policy must independently allow the action.
-This ensures project keys can never exceed the permissions of the user who created them.
+API keys are prefixed with sk_ and identified by a key_-prefixed public ID.
+They can optionally be scoped to a single project and/or have their own policy list.
+When an API key has policies attached, authorization applies intersection semantics: both the owning user's policies and the key's own policies must independently allow the action.
+This ensures API keys can never exceed the permissions of the user who created them.
+See API Keys for details.

 Policy Documents